 Our new brain sadly doesn’t come to the rescue here.
 Instead coming in with a kicker.
 It is the part of our brain which uses our current concerns as alarm bells.
 “Oh no, there’s the big boss!
 If I mess this presentation up, I’ll never get promoted.”
 Sound familiar?

 Every person reacts differently to the fear of public speaking, but a lack of adrenaline entirely is uncommon.
-Luckily, there are many ways of getting round talking in front of a lot of people, and each of them is well documented, from blogs, to youtube diaries,and lectures to books.
+Luckily, there are many ways of getting round what happens to our brain when we present, and each of them is well documented, from blogs, to youtube diaries,and lectures to books.
 So giving just one piece of advice for getting over the fear of public speaking would be foolish.

 Unless it’s this: Only you can work out how best to deal with your three brains.
 You heard it first here ‘folks.